mggg/VoteKit/paper/paper.md

     including the widely used collection of ranked data called PrefLib [@ComSoc].
 See also the materials provided by FairVote, including their DataVerse and GitHub [@RCV-Cruncher].
-The ArXiV preprint [@GuideExperiments] provides an impressively comprehensive list of numerical experiments on elections.
+The ArXiV preprint [@boehmer2024guidenumericalexperimentselections] provides an impressively comprehensive list of numerical experiments on elections.
 The PRAGMA Project (<https://perma.cc/2P6V-8ZER>) echoes our statement of need, noting that the current literature and software falls short in practical